muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

    Data models for network anomaly detection should be designed to capture both the structure and semantics of network traffic data.
 The following models are recommended:

-   * YANG Data Models: For representing network configuration and state data in a structured format, as defined in RFC 7950 and extended by RFC 8345 for network topologies.
+   * YANG Data Models: For representing network configuration and state data in a structured format, as defined in {{!RFC7950}} and extended by {{!RFC8345}} for network topologies.
-   * JSON/XML Schemas: For defining the format of data exchanged between components via APIs, consistent with RFC 8259 (JSON) and RFC 7303 (XML).
+   * JSON/XML Schemas: For defining the format of data exchanged between components via APIs, consistent with {{!RFC8259}} (JSON) and {{!RFC7303}} (XML).
    * Feature Vectors: For representing the input data to AI models, which may include packet headers, flow statistics, and behavioral patterns.
-These vectors should align with the IPFIX Information Model (RFC 7012) for flow data representation.
+These vectors should align with the IPFIX Information Model {{!RFC7012}} for flow data representation.

    These data models should be extensible to accommodate new types of network data and evolving AI techniques.